 Award-winning Journalist | Author of Seven Fallen Feathers

-An award-winning journalist and author, and the first Ojibway woman to deliver the CBC Massey Lectures, Tanya Talaga is an acclaimed storyteller.
+An award-winning journalist and author, and the First Ojibway woman to deliver the CBC Massey Lectures, Tanya Talaga is an acclaimed storyteller.
 Her book Seven Fallen Feathers, a national bestseller that introduced us to seven Indigenous high school students who mysteriously died in Thunder Bay, won the 2018 RBC Taylor Prize.
-In her powerful keynotes, Tanya shares Indigenous stories from across Canada and the world, humanizing the legacy of cultural genocide and sharing her hope for a more inclusive and equitable future.
+In her powerful keynotes, Talaga shares Indigenous stories from across Canada and the world, humanizing the legacy of residential schools and colonization and sharing her hope for a more inclusive and equitable future.

-Tanya is of Polish and Indigenous descent.
+Talaga is of Polish and Indigenous descent.
 Her great-grandmother was a residential school survivor and her great-grandfather was an Ojibwe trapper and labourer.
-For the past 20 years, Tanya has worked as a journalist, and now columnist, for The Toronto Star.
+For the past 20 years, Talaga has worked as a journalist, and is now a columnist for The Toronto Star.
 She has been nominated five times for the Michener Award in public service journalism.
-From 2017-2018, Tanya was the Atkinson Fellow in Public Policy through The Canadian Journalism Foundation.
+From 2017-2018, Talaga was the Atkinson Fellow in Public Policy through The Canadian Journalism Foundation.

 Talaga is also the bestselling author of two books All Our Relations: Finding The Path Forward and Seven Fallen Feathers.
 In addition to the RBC Taylor Prize, Seven Fallen Feathers also won the Shaughnessy Cohen Prize for Political Writing, and the First Nation Communities Read: Young Adult/Adult Award.
 It was also a finalist for the Hilary Weston Writers’ Trust Nonfiction Prize and the BC National Award for Nonfiction, and was named CBC’s Nonfiction Book of the Year and a Globe and Mail Top 100 Book.

-In addition to the CBC Massey Lectures — a renowned lecture series that travels to cities across Canada — Tanya has also spoken to diverse audiences ranging from university students and schoolchildren to corporate and non-profit organizations.
+In addition to the CBC Massey Lectures — a renowned lecture series that travels to cities across Canada — Talaga has also spoken to diverse audiences ranging from university students and school children to corporate and non-profit organizations.